MihaiMocanuGit/UnityGame-EmotivHeadset/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Emotiv/cortex-v2-example/blob/master/LICENSE) file for details
+The Emotiv Example is licensed under the MIT License - see the [LICENSE.md](https://github.com/Emotiv/cortex-v2-example/blob/master/LICENSE) file for details